folio-org/okapi/doc/security.md

      * X-Okapi-Permissions-Desired: []
      * X-Okapi-Module-Permissions: {}

-2.5) The auth module verifies the JWT as in 1.3.
+2.5) The auth module verifies the JWT as in 1.3:
- * It sends an OK response to Okapi with the new headers.
+ * It sends an OK response to Okapi with the new headers:
      * X-Okapi-Permissions: []
      * X-Okapi-Module-Tokens: {}

-2.6) Okapi receves the OK response without any special permission things, just like in 1.4
+2.6) Okapi receives the OK response without any special permission things, just like in 1.4:
- * It sees that the next module to be called is the perm module
+ * It sees that the next module to be called is the perm module.
- * It checks where the perm module is running
+ * It checks where the perm module is running.
- * Send the request to the perm module with these headers:
+ * It sends the request to the perm module with these headers:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxxxx
      * X-Okapi-Permissions: []

-2.7) The permission module gets the request.
+2.7) The permission module gets the request:
- * It finds the permissions for "joe"
+ * It finds the permissions for "joe".
- * It returns an OK response with a list of permissions like ["motd.show", "motd.staff", "what.ever.else"]
+ * It returns an OK response with a list of permissions like ["motd.show", "motd.staff", "what.ever.else"].

-2.8) Okapi receiceves the OK response
+2.8) Okapi receives the OK response:
- * It sees there are no more modules in the list
+ * It sees there are no more modules in the list.
- * So it returns the response to the auth module
+ * So it returns the response to the auth module.

-2.9) The auth module receives the response from the perm module and continues its processing.
+2.9) The auth module receives the response from the perm module and continues its
+processing:
- * It sees that we have a X-Okapi-Permissions-Required header with "motd.show"
+ * It sees that we have an X-Okapi-Permissions-Required header with "motd.show".
  * It sees that the JWT it received has no special module permissions, so it uses joe's permission list as it is.
  * It may want to cache joe's permission list for the next time it will be needed.
  * It checks that joe's permission list contains that permission.
 If not, it returns an error response immediately, and Okapi returns that to the UI without further processing.
- * It sees that we have a X-Okapi-Permissions-Desired header with "motd.staff", so it adds a X-Okapi-Permissions header with [ "motd.staff" ].
+ * It sees that we have an X-Okapi-Permissions-Desired header with "motd.staff", so it adds an X-Okapi-Permissions header with [ "motd.staff" ].
  * Next the auth module sees that we have X-Okapi-Module-Permissions for "motd".
- * So it creates a new JWT with all the contents of the original JWT, plus a new field "modulePermissions" with value "motd".  let's say that token will look like xxx-motd-xxx
+ * So it creates a new JWT with all the contents of the original JWT, plus a new field "modulePermissions" with value "motd".
+Let's say that token will look like "xxx-motd-xxx".
- * It puts this new Jwt in the X-Okapi-Module-Tokens header
+ * It puts this new JWT in the X-Okapi-Module-Tokens header.
- * Finally it returns an OK response with
+ * Finally it returns an OK response with:
      * X-Okapi-Permissions: ["motd.staff"]
      * X-Okapi-Module-Tokens: {"motd" : "xxx-motd-xxx" }